 According to the German Federal Ministry for Economic Cooperation and Development (BMZ), millions of people worldwide live in hardship because minimum social standards such as the prohibition of forced and child labor or environmental protection aspects are disregarded.
 The United Nations Guiding Principles on Business and Human Rights (UNGPs) are the authoritative global framework for preventing and addressing negative impacts of business on human rights and are a fundamental tool for addressing these major collective challenges.

 Tourism is a key factor in many developing and emerging countries and can create jobs and strengthen local economic cycles.
 It can also contribute to the preservation of nature and culture and reduce inequalities.
-Tourism touches on many aspects of human rights, e.g., protection against discrimination or the right to be involved in decision-making processes.
+Tourism touches on many aspects of human rights, e.g. protection against discrimination or the right to be involved in decision-making processes.

 As a service industry, tourism must assume responsibility for good working conditions and fair living wages as part of its human rights due diligence.
 Furthermore, as part of a social transformation of the industry, concepts must be developed to ensure basic protection for workers in tourism, even in times of crisis.